 - When USB ready, reboot infected PC with USB attached and press DEL

 - Boot normally.

 - Run Hitman Pro and http://www.2-viruses.com/downloads/spyhunter-i.exe .
 One of these programs should detect and remove malware from your PC.

 Automatic Cyprus Police Emergency Response Unit virus removal toolsWe might be affiliated with some of these programs.
 Full information is available in disclosure

 Manual Cyprus Police Emergency Response Unit virus removal

 Important Note: Although it is possible to manually remove Cyprus Police Emergency Response Unit virus, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other tools found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.

 It is impossible to list all file names and locations of modern parasites.
-You can identify remaining parasites, other Cyprus Police Emergency Response Unit virus infected files and get help in Cyprus Police Emergency Response Unit virus removal by using Spyhunter scanner.
+You can identify remaining parasites, other Cyprus Police Emergency Response Unit virus infected files and get help in Cyprus Police Emergency Response Unit virus removal by using Reimage scanner.